 - If your kitty got poisoned by breathing particles, bring your cat to an open area where there is much oxygen to breathe.

 - Take note where, when, and how the poisoning occurred.

 - Collect a portion of the poison – including the packaging and container – for evidence, if possible.

-- Contact your vet right away or any of the pet emergency hotlines if the vet is not around, even if you have observed that your cat has not licked or groomed itself afterward.
+- Contact your vet right away or any of the pet emergency hotlines if the vet is not around, even if you have observed that your cat has not made any licking or grooming afterward.
 This is to ensure that your cat gets observed in the next hours for any possible poisoning as well as for any decontamination process.